 - Smoothie Blender

-- 1 tbsp Protein Powder I use Herbalife's Nutrition Vegan Protein Mix
+- 1 tablespoon Protein Powder I use Herbalife's Nutrition Vegan Protein Mix

-- 2 tbsp Cacao Powder or use vegan cocoa powder
+- 2 teaspoon Cacao Powder or use vegan cocoa powder

 - 1 cup Ice